mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   create any intermediate results with it.

 * `foldra` allows us to traverse an entire array and get a value computed from all its elements.
-It plays the role of consumer in our case.
+It plays the role of the consumer in our case.

 * `fuseda 1000000` is the same as `manuallyFused [0..1000000]`, but runs much faster.